ch-sa/ch-sa.github.io/_posts/2022-01-22-pyqt-packaging.md

 [`numpy`](https://github.com/numpy/numpy),
 [`pandas`](https://github.com/pandas-dev/pandas) or
-[`requests`](https://github.com/psf/requests) we see that there is a consensus at least about the top level structure.
-All projects have folder with the same name as the future package and repository.
+[`requests`](https://github.com/psf/requests) we see that there is a consensus at least about the top-level structure.
+All projects have a folder with the same name as the future package and repository.
 So go ahead and do the same and also add an `__init__.py` and a `__main__.py` file in that folder.
 For labelCloud this ended up looking like that:

 {% highlight shell %}
 labelCloud